niluan304/leetcode/problem/424_longest-repeating-character-replacement/README_EN.md

 <strong>Output:</strong> 4
 <strong>Explanation:</strong> Replace the one &#39;A&#39; in the middle with &#39;B&#39; and form &quot;AABBBBA&quot;.
 The substring &quot;BBBB&quot; has the longest repeating letters, which is 4.
-There may exists other ways to achive this answer too.</pre>
+There may exists other ways to achieve this answer too.</pre>

 <p>&nbsp;</p>
 <p><strong>Constraints:</strong></p>